otobrglez/bicikelj-sh/README.md

 Capabilities:

 - Get nearest BicikeLJ stations that have free bicycles.
-Location is extracted from your IP address. with the helo of .
+Location is extracted from your IP address.
 - Get nearest stations for perticular location - expressed in text.